Fighting for Empire

 When the First World war broke out, the Māori response was varied.
 Some opposed fighting for a Crown that had dispossessed them of land in the 19th century.
 Many others were keen to serve, but at first they had few options.
 Imperial policy initially opposed the idea of native peoples fighting in a war among Europeans.

 By the end of the war, 2227 Māori and 458 Pacific Islanders had served in what became known as the Maori Pioneer Battalion.
 Of these, 336 died on active service and 734 were wounded.
-Other Māori enlisted (and died) in other battalions as well.
+Other Māori enlisted (and died) in other units.